 - Quick and easy to pitch

-- not wind and weather resistant as conventional tent designs
+- Not as wind and weather-resistant as conventional tent designs

 Buying a tent

 What’s the best tent for weekend camping is difficult to say?
 It depends again on what you demand from the tent and where and what you going to use it for.
 What’s good enough for a festival visit may not be good enough for a camping vacation with the kids.
 Look and compare the different features of the tents to make sure you don’t regret buying them when you are outdoors.
 If in doubt, it may not be wrong to spend the extra dollar for some feature that might eventually become handy.